o-x-e-y/create_layout_files/README.md

-# create_layout_files
-Create layout files more easily.
+# Create layout files more easily.

  To interface it, there are 3 keyboard classes: Keyboard, AnsiKeyboard and IsoKeyboard.